rtaylor034/datapack-archive-unfinished/README.md

 **dependencies: 'slime' ([SlimeCore v1](https://github.com/rtaylor034/datapack-archive-finished#slimecore-v1))**<br>
 **years in progress: 2021-2022**
 ### Vision
-A rewriting of [GConstruct v1](https://github.com/rtaylor034/datapack-archive-unfinished#gconstruct-v1) that followed my personal standards and had a fresh implementation.
+A rewriting of [GConstruct v1](https://github.com/rtaylor034/datapack-archive-unfinished#gconstruct-v1) that followed my personal standards and fresh implementations.
 ### Current State Provides
 A dev-system for easily adding crafting recipes.<br>
-This one was different from v1 becuase it directly used the vanilla crafting table and not a custom crafter block.
+(This one was different from [GConstruct v1](https://github.com/rtaylor034/datapack-archive-unfinished#gconstruct-v1) becuase it directly used the vanilla crafting table and not a custom crafter block.)

 An internal API for adding custom blocks with and without GUI.

 An internal API for generating standardized NBT data for custom items and blocks added by this pack.<br>
-This would change the color of custom items as well as add a GConstruct" signature to the item's lore/description<br>
+This would change the color of custom items as well as add a GConstruct" signature to the item's lore/description.<br>
-Added so users could easily distinguish between vanilla items and pack-added items.
+(Added so users could easily distinguish between vanilla items and pack-added items.)

 Item Filter from [GConstruct v1](https://github.com/rtaylor034/datapack-archive-unfinished#gconstruct-v1), re-written cleaner and with [SlimeCore v1](https://github.com/rtaylor034/datapack-archive-finished#slimecore-v1).